Author: Julie Kagawa

 So, will I read this again?
 I just might.
 I definitely will make sure to read the series (so far looking to be at least five books long) — or at least the next book, Rogue.
 Although, honestly, barring a just downright awful next book (which I just don’t think is possible), I fully expect to follow the series.
 I have not yet read The Iron Fey, but it might be moving higher up the TBR list now!
 I’m guessing fans of that will enjoy this, but I’ve no idea.
 I can say that dragons is what piqued my interest, and it’s what’ll keep me coming back for more!

 Source: Received through Around the World Tours for review.

-Read It: There Will Be Lies is scheduled for release around January 6, 2015.
+Read It: Talon is scheduled for release around October 28, 2014.
 You can pre-order your own copy via Amazon or Book Depository.
 (These are affiliate links, and purchase through either link will result in my receiving a small commission at no cost to you.
 Your support is appreciated!)